-In this article, we'll help you identify tones in writing, provide examples of different tones, and give you tips on how to develop your own writing tone for your next book.
+In this article, we’ll help you identify the different types of tones, provide examples, and give you tips on how to develop your own writing tone and decide which types of tones to use for your next book.

-But before you begin – whether you’re writing a novel or updating your author website (or even a social media caption!), it’s important to know what is meant by ‘tone in writing.’
+But before you begin – whether you’re writing a novel or updating your author website (or even a social media caption!), it’s important to know what is meant by “tone” in writing.

-The tone in writing refers to the attitude, mood, or emotional quality an author conveys through their choice of words, sentence structure, and overall style.
-It's like the author's unique voice (or the voice they assign to their characters or narrator) that sets the emotional tone of the book and shapes how the reader perceives the overall story.
-Whether formal, informal, serious, humorous, optimistic, or cynical, the tone in writing gives context to the words, ultimately influencing how readers interpret and engage with the story and all the different types of characters in it.
+Writing tone is a type of literary device and the different types of tones refer to the attitude, mood, or emotional quality an author conveys through their choice of words, sentence structure, and overall style.
+A tone is like the author’s unique voice (or the voice they assign to their characters or narrator) that sets the emotional tone of the book and shapes how the reader perceives the overall story.

 In short, the author’s tone impacts the reader’s mood.

-When establishing your tone, it's important to be mindful of the genre you are writing for, the audience you are writing for, the different types of characters you want in the story, and the feelings you want your writing to evoke.
-For example, a young adult fiction book, a children's book, and a memoir book would all have a vastly different tone in the story.
+When establishing what types of tones you want to use, it’s important to be mindful of the genre you are writing for, the audience you are writing for, the different types of characters you want in the story, and the feelings you want your writing to evoke.

-The Difference Between Voice, Style, and Tone in Writing
+The Difference Between Voice, Style, and Tone

 Authors often confuse voice, style, and tone in writing.
 Though these all impact each other, they are different.

-Voice is the distinct personality, beliefs, and expressions infused into the writing, and style is the author's unique manner of expressing this personality via literary elements and specific word choices.
-Meanwhile, the tone in writing is the emotional attitude conveyed to the reader.
+Voice is the distinct personality, beliefs, and expressions infused into the writing, and style is the author’s unique manner of expressing this personality via literary elements and specific word choices.
+Meanwhile, the tone is the emotional attitude conveyed to the reader.

 It breaks down like this:

-• Voice = what you write
+- Voice = what you write

-• Style = the way you say it
+- Style = the way you say it

-• Tone = the mood created by what you say
+- Tone = the mood created by what you say

-Should You Use Different Tones in Writing?
+Should You Use Different Types of Tones in Writing?

-Using different tones in writing can help keep the reader engaged and intrigued, as well as enhance the overall emotional impact.
-However, it's important to maintain some coherence and consistency, ensuring that the shifts in tone are purposeful and serve the narrative's goals.
-Abrupt or jarring changes in tone might confuse or alienate the reader, so the key is to strike a balance that enhances the storytelling rather than detracts from it.
+Using different types of tones in writing can help keep the reader engaged and intrigued, as well as enhance the overall emotional impact.
+However, it’s important to maintain some coherence and consistency, ensuring that the shifts in tone are purposeful and serve the narrative’s goals.

-Using a narrative writing prompts generator is a great way to hone your writing skills – and can help you understand how to use different tones in writing.
+Using a narrative writing prompts generator is a great way to hone your writing skills – and can help you understand how to use different types of tones in writing.
 It will also give you practice with using multiple writing tones within one narrative.

 22 Types Of Tones In Writing – And How to Use Them

-1. Formal
+1. Formal Tone

-Uses very proper grammar, longer sentence structure, and complex phrasing with few contractions.
-A formal tone in writing is usually objective and direct, cutting fluff or extra words in there.
+A formal tone is usually objective and direct, cutting fluff or extra words.
 It can be interpreted as cold or emotionless or proper and polite, depending on the delivery and setting.

 This tone is at home in academic, legal, medical, and professional settings.

-2. Informal
+2. Informal Tone

-Unlike formal writing, informal writing is much more conversational.
-Think “writing like you talk” (or rather, how your character would talk).
 While you should not throw typical spelling and grammar rules out the window, you can relax with some of the rules and use things like emojis, casual language, or current slang.

 This tone works well when writing a memoir, young adult novel, or when writing dialogue.

-3. Friendly
+3. Friendly Tone

-Meant to convey a warm, familiar feeling and build rapport with the reader.
 To convey a friendly tone in writing, you might use exclamation points, words that lean toward the positive side, casual salutations (hey, buddy!), and jests.

-4. Sad
+4. Sad Tone

 It’s unlikely that you’ll use a sad tone throughout an entire book, but it could be the tone of a specific event, conversation, or even a character.
 It’s most often used to describe funerals, heartbreak, disappointment, the delivery of bad news, character flaws, inner conflicts, or depressing inner thoughts.